Pittsburgh building owners:

 The ordinance’s goal is to ensure the long-term vitality of the community.
-Through benchmarking, the City of Pittsburgh hopes to make progress towards the Pittsburgh 2030 District’s energy and water reduction goals of 50% below the baseline.
+Through benchmarking, the City of Pittsburgh hopes to make progress towards the Pittsburgh 2030 District’s energy and water reduction goals of a 50% reduction below the baseline usage.
 Beyond contributing to the city’s climate goals, the requirements provide valuable information that can help building owners improve the performance of their properties in ways that benefit their bottom line, as well as enhance the comfort of work and living spaces for tenants.

 Does it impact me?

 If you own or manage nonresidential buildings over 50,000 square feet or portions of mixed use buildings with at least 50,000 square feet of nonresidential space, you must track and report your energy consumption according to the City’s compliance deadlines.